sirv/slate/source/includes/api/methods/postFilesSpin2Amazon360.md

 This API method will generate a zip file containing 360 spin images that meet Amazon's requirements for width, height, format and file naming.
 The response will contain the zip file URL.

+You must know the ASIN (Amazon Standard Identification Number) to use this 360 spin zip method.
+The ASIN is displayed on the Amazon product page.

 ### Query string